cognboun/cheztensor/README.md

-# chezscheme_for_tensorflow
+# Chezscheme For Tensorflow

-chezscheme for tensorflow
+chezscheme tensorflow binding

 ### Build on Tensorflow